Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 ServiceBusReceiver receiver = client.CreateReceiver(queueName);

-// the received message is a different type as it contains some service set properties IList<ServiceBusReceivedMessage> receivedMessages = await receiver.ReceiveBatchAsync(maxMessages: 2);
+// the received message is a different type as it contains some service set properties IList<ServiceBusReceivedMessage> receivedMessages = await receiver.ReceiveMessagesAsync(maxMessages: 2);

 foreach (ServiceBusReceivedMessage receivedMessage in receivedMessages) {